 “YA” no longer means “safe for teens.”

 In fact, genre distinctions like YA, New Adult, or Adult Fantasy no longer offer clear guidance.
 Once, these categories implied a general level of age-appropriateness, but now, even Harlequin—long known for adult romance—publishes YA titles, blurring the lines even further.
-Because of this readers are left piecing things together from scattered reviews and spoiler-tagged warnings—and honestly, it’s exhausting.
+Because of this, readers are left piecing things together from scattered reviews and spoiler-tagged warnings—and honestly, it’s exhausting.
 Many are walking away from entire genres, not because they fear challenge, but because they want trust.

 Clarity Matters